arangodb/docs/3.8/aql/operations-with.md

 ---
 layout: default
-description: An AQL query can optionally start with a WITH statement and the list of collections used by the query
+description: Declare implicitly used collections to read-lock them at query start to avoid deadlocks
+title: AQL WITH Operation
 ---
 WITH
 ====

-An AQL query can optionally start with a `WITH` statement and the list of collections used by the query.
-All collections specified in `WITH` will be read-locked at query start, in addition to the other collections the query uses and that are detected by the AQL query parser.
+An AQL query can start with a `WITH` keyword followed by a list of collections that the query implicitly reads from.
+All collections specified in the `WITH` statement will be read-locked at query start, in addition to other collections that are explicitly used in the query and automatically detected by the AQL query parser.

+With RocksDB as storage engine, the `WITH` operation is only required if you use a cluster deployment and only for AQL queries which dynamically access collections for reading.

 Syntax
 ------